Skip to main content

 In consultation with the Advisory Board, we will create a statement of similar principles for the Chesnutt Archive itself, and we have already begun to adopt practices based on these values.

 Another example of the organic approach we are taking involves our approach to the interface design of the project.
 Finding that we could not spend our funds for archival travel due to the COVID-19 outbreak, the editors and the web designer repurposed those funds to hire an African American artist, Kat Wiese, to create new digital art—informed by Chesnutt’s life and historical context—for use on the site.
-This would allow us to expand our collaborations with the African American community, address the wide-ranging implications and complications of Chesnutt’s work, and open potential new paths for future Chesnutt Archive endeavors.
+This allowed us to expand our collaborations with the African American community, address the wide-ranging implications and complications of Chesnutt’s work, and open potential new paths for future Chesnutt Archive endeavors.

 III.
 Editorial Policy